The Passband Inversion Trick

-Recently I learned a clever trick from Ken Wetzel and Bob Smith, each of whom independently discovered it.
+I learned a clever trick from Bob Smith and Ken Wetzel, each of whom independently discovered it.
 The problem is this: how do you measure the distortion of an FM signal generator?
-The difficulty is that any FM detector you might use will have its own distortion.
-How can you separate the distortion of the generator from that of the detector?
+The difficulty is that any FM detector you use will have its own distortion.
+How do you separate the distortion of the generator from that of the detector?

-Until recently, I never imagined that such a thing was possible.
-My approach was to build the most linear FM detector I could manage, usually a pulse counter, and assume that it was perfectly linear.
-It can't be, of course, but by careful design and attention to detail, you can minimize the major sources of error.
-However, measuring whatever residual distortion remains is a problem.
+I never imagined that it might be possible.
+My approach was to build the most linear FM detector I could, usually a pulse counter, and then assume it was perfectly linear.
+It can't be, of course, but careful design and attention to detail will minimize nonlinearities.
+However, I had no way to measure whatever residual distortion remained.

 Bob and Ken's trick lets you independently characterize even-order distortion products for any generator and detector.
-It relies on the asymmetry of even-order distortion.
+It relies on waveform asymmetry.
 Any nonlinearity that follows a power law, where the power is an even integer, causes the shape of positive and negative waveform excursions to differ.

-Let g be the generator distortion, d the detector distortion, and m1 and m2 the two measurements, all linear amplitudes.
-Then
+Let g be generator distortion, d the detector distortion, and m1 and m2 the measured distortion for normal and inverted spectra, all linear amplitudes of the second-order product.
+Then when g < d,

 d + g = m1